gammaspire/f2p_starhunter_bot/README.md

 * $stop_active_loop
     * Use restricted to members with @Mods role
     * if sent to a channel in which $start_active_loop is active, will terminate the scheduled messages

-* $start_hop_loop
-    * Use restricted to members with @Mods role
-    * will begin scheduled messages (with a frequency of every # minutes per user input) which print a filtered list of f2p stars
-        * this filtered list REMOVES any worlds in which there is an $active star
-        * bulletin board style -- one message updated every N minutes. activate in a channel that is preferably locked to any non-mod messages
-    * messages will print in the same channel the command is sent to
-    * example usage: `$start_hop_loop 5`
-        * will print every 5 minutes

-* $stop_hop_loop
-    * Use restricted to members with @Mods role
-    * if sent to a channel in which $start_hop_loop is active, will terminate the scheduled messages

 ## Miscellaneous Commands List